dmblack/nftables_firewall.js/README.md

 # Description
 This is an example of using NodeJS, and there in; javascript as a firewall.

+A more so accurate description may also be;
+nfqueued packets, from nftables, managed by javascript.

 This is done by using lipcap, and nfqueue (With appropriate nftables rules) to queue packets to user space.

+# Dependencies
+* linux
+* nftables

+To successfully build some of the child dependencies with `npm install`, as some build directly from sources like github - you may require things like (From a Debian system)
+* build-essential
+* libpcacp-dev
+* libnetfilter-queue-dev
+* libnfnetlink-dev

 # Getting Started
 Clone this repo within git, cd, and `npm install`.